-Multiple LRU queues have two purposes:

-- They reduce user-thread contention for the queues. - They allow multiple cleaners to flush pages from LRU queues and maintain the percentage of dirty pages at an acceptable level.
+Multiple LRU queues reduce user-thread contention and allow multiple cleaners to flush pages from the queues so that the percentage of dirty pages is maintained at an acceptable level.

-Initial values for the LRUS are recommended based on the number of CPUs that are available on your computer.
+Initial values for the LRUs are recommended based on the number of CPUs that are available on your computer.
 If your computer is a uniprocessor, start by setting the lrus value in the BUFFERPOOL configuration parameter to 4.
 If your computer is a multiprocessor, use the following formula:

-'''

 LRUS = max(4, (number_CPU_VPs))

-'''

-After you provide an initial value for lrus in the BUFFERPOOL configuration parameter, monitor your LRU queues with onstat -R. If you find that the percentage of dirty LRU queues consistently exceeds the value specified for lru_max_dirty, increase the value specified for lrus to add more LRU queues.
+After you provide an initial value for the lrus field in the BUFFERPOOL configuration parameter, monitor your LRU queues with the onstat -R command.
+If you find that the percentage of dirty LRU queues consistently exceeds the value of the lru_max_dirty field in the BUFFERPOOL configuration parameter, increase the value of the lrus field to add more LRU queues.

-For example, suppose you set lru_max_dirty to 70 and find that your LRU queues are consistently 75 percent dirty.
-Consider increasing the value of the lrus.
-If you increase the number of LRU queues, you shorten the length of the queues, thereby reducing the work of the page cleaners.
-However, you must allocate a sufficient number of page cleaners with the CLEANERS configuration parameter, as explained in the following section.
-Retain the same gap between lru_max_dirty and lru_min_dirty.
+For example, if the value of the lru_max_dirty field is 70 and your LRU queues are consistently 75 percent dirty, you can increase the value of the lrus field.
+If you increase the number of LRU queues, you shorten the length of the queues, which reduces the work of the page cleaners.
+However, you must allocate enough page cleaners with the CLEANERS configuration parameter.